sukitfup/FuKBot/README.md

 ## Github Actions
 Git hub will compile every push to the fork, ill create a dev fork later for adding to.

+## To compile with Visual Studio
+  - rename the extension of FuK3.c to FuK3.cpp

 ## Compile Note the (Checkmark) = good compile.
 Currently according to GitHub actions will compile for the latest Ubuntu.